JeremyLeyvraz/TakeIfUnlessMethodsKotlin/README.md

-# AndroidLibraryTemplate
+# TakeIfUnlessMethodsKotlinTemplate

-Simple template with two module: app and libraryExample.
+Simple project with one module: libraryExample.

-## App
-Simple application ready to use with Compose and Hilt.

 ## libraryExample
-Simple android module ready to use.
-Rename it if you want and add your own code.
+Simple library with one unit test class with four unit tests to explain the takeIf/takeUnless methods.